cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/index.rst

 **How to create a stake pool**

-To learn how to setup your own stake pool, try following our instructions on `how to connect to Shelley Testnet`_
+To learn how to setup your own stake pool, try following our instructions on `how to setup a stake pool`_

-.. _how to connect to Shelley Testnet: https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/getConfigFiles_AND_Connect.html
+.. _how to setup a stakepool: https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html